-The most common locations for spider angiomas include:
+The most common locations for spider angiomas include the:

 Spider angiomas may appear singly or as multiple lesions.
 Each spider angioma appears as a small (1-10 mm), bright red spot.
 Upon closer inspection, you will see a central red dot with tiny red lines radiating out from the center.

-Although treatment is not necessary, some people wish to remove spider angiomas for cosmetic reasons.
-In children, however, spider angiomas usually go away without treatment, though they may take several years to disappear completely.
+In children, spider angiomas usually go away without treatment, although they may take several years to disappear completely.

-If the diagnosis of spider angioma has been confirmed, no treatment is necessary.
-However, if your child is self-conscious about the area or if it frequently bleeds, the doctor may offer one of the following procedures:
+No treatment is necessary for spider angiomas.
+However, if your child is self-conscious about the area or if it frequently bleeds, their medical professional may offer removal via:

-If the area frequently bleeds or if it begins to change in size or color, you should see your child’s doctor or a dermatologist for evaluation.
+If the area frequently bleeds or if it begins to change in size or color, see your child’s medical professional or a dermatologist for evaluation.
 The child should also be evaluated if multiple angiomas suddenly develop at the same time.